optimisthub/smart-sitemap-generator/readme.txt

 ### AFTER ACTIVATION

-1. Smart Sitemap Generator is a 'set and forget' plugin.
-There are no settings fields as your site's scheduled posts will be automatically checked when the plugin is installed and activated.
-1. You’re done!
+1. Smart Sitemap Generator is a simple plugin that allows you to intelligently generate XML Sitemap outputs of your posts, pages and products automatically.
+1. Thanks to the settings in the Smart Sitemap Generator Admin interface, you can regenerate XML sitemaps as you wish, 24 hours a day or in different periods.
+1. You can activate or deactivate it in combination with plugins such as Yoast SEO, All in One SEO, Rank Math SEO.

 == Changelog ==